apehex/jekyll-theme-drop/_drops/drop1.md

 name: Climbing Beta
 status: Planning
 water: The routines are very dull, and scoped to the physical aspects
-drop: Discover, train and share new skills
+drop: Discover, train and share new climbing skills
 summary: Reach higher with the help of a dedicated climbing coach.
 readme: https://github.com/apehex/beta-apehex
 ---